CTL staff

 Room: SGW - H631

-Melissa (she/her) is a Coordinator of Research and Planning for the Office of Decolonizing Curriculum and Pedagogy in the Centre for Teaching and Learning at Concordia University.
+Working with Kahérakwas Donna Goodleaf and her team at the Centre for Teaching and Learning, Melissa (she/her/elle) is Project Coordinator for Land-Based Education Initiatives for the Office of Decolonizing Curriculum and Pedagogy at Concordia University.
 She holds a BA and MA in Sociology and is currently completing her doctoral degree in Human Geography.
 In her previous research and writing, Melissa has focused on the challenges and opportunities of unsettling education at various levels in multiple jurisdictions, including in post-secondary educational landscapes.
-As a settler with Western and Southern European roots, she is particularly interested in possibilities of cultivating settler and guest responsibilities to Indigenous Peoples within their places and lands.
+As a settler with Western and Southern European roots, she is deeply interested in possibilities of cultivating settler and guest responsibilities to Indigenous Peoples within their places and lands.